jhdoug/monitor-hands-on-lab/MkDocs/monitor_saas/docs/monitor_anomalies.md

 ![Data filter and data aggregation using dimensions](/img/monitor_saas/i103.png) &nbsp;
 6. Select the `daily` time grain
 7. Accept the default value for `timestamp`
 8. The simulated robot data that was created by Monitor also includes dimensions.
-Select `load_rating` as the lowest-level dimension and `manufacturer` as the parent dimension
+Select `load_rating` as the lowest-level dimension and `firmware` as the parent dimension
 9. Select `firmware` as the mid-level dimension and `manufacturer` as the parent dimension
 10. Select `manufacturer` as the dimension and leave `None` as the parent since it is the top level filter and aggregation we want to see.
 11. Click `Next` and choose the max, min and mean for aggregation methods for all the number metrics. ![Assign dimensions for order of aggregations](/img/monitor_saas/i104.png) &nbsp;